Dynamical hysteresis in the dissipation in turbulent flows

 Fig.~\ref{fig:unsteady_function}(c) shows the peak-to-peak amplitude of the unsteady function at the Taylor scale, $|\langle F(\lambda) \rangle_{\phi}|$, against the dimensionless forcing parameter, $X$.
-Remarkably, a good collapse is observed for all all experimental and numerical data.
+Remarkably, a good collapse is observed for all experimental and numerical data.
 Moreover, the relation $F(\lambda)\propto\sqrt{X}$ fits the data trend.
 This proves that our macroscopic forcing parameter is not only associated with the hysteresis area, but is a direct proxy for the magnitude of the underlying physical cause (the unsteady term in the KH equation).
 In consequence, the balance within the inertial range between the dissipative and the inter-scale energy transfer terms from Eq.~(\ref{eq:karman_howarth_main}) is altered by the effect of the unsteady term.
 This term can be both positive and negative during the cycle, producing a measurable effect in the dissipation constant $C_\varepsilon$.
 Moreover, when a solenoidal forcing is considered, as $F$ is defined positive for decelerating flows, the KH equation also justifies that the upper branch of the hysteresis cycle corresponds to such regime of the flow.
-This provides, therefore, a quantitative explanation of the observations of Fig. \ref{fig:multiple_hysteresis}, relating the intensity of the hysteresis cycle with the unsteady flow nature.
+This provides, therefore, a quantitative explanation of the gallery of hysteresis cycles shown in \hyperref[fig:S1]{the End Matter (Fig.~5)}, relating the intensity of the hysteresis cycle with the unsteady flow nature.

 In summary, we have established a framework for the onset of hysteresis in the turbulent energy cascade.
 Combining HWA experiments and DNS of periodically forced turbulence, we identified a universal scaling law linking the hysteresis magnitude (measured by the normalized area of the $(\langle Re_{\lambda} \rangle_{\phi}, \langle C_{\epsilon} \rangle_{\phi})$ loop) to a single dimensionless forcing parameter, $X$.
 This law is physically grounded in the energy balance of the flow, as $X$ scales with the square of the unsteady term in the KH equation.
+This phenomenon constitutes a manifestation of \emph{dynamical hysteresis}~\cite{broner1997}: the loop area vanishes as $X \to 0$, as confirmed by our data, and no bistability or multiple attractors are required.
 Our findings thus reveal that hysteresis is a macroscopic signature of the time-dependent energy transfer within the cascade, providing a simple predictive link between large-scale forcing and instantaneous turbulent dissipation.